AndOliver46/dscatalog/README.md

 ## Project Overview:

 Fullstack project (Java Spring + ReactJS).
-Creation from scratch of a e-commerce called DSCatalog that sells several products.
+Creation from scratch of a e-commerce called DSCatalog that sells several products.</br>
 Obs: Studying Js and React to implement Front-end.

 ## Run requirements: